-With a shortbread crust, truffle like brownie filling and ganache topping, these Truffle Brownies are one of the BEST brownies you’ll ever taste!
+With a shortbread crust, truffle-like brownie filling, and ganache topping, these Truffle Brownies are one of the BEST brownie indulgences!

 Truffle Brownies with a Shortbread Crust